Horizontal inverse mean curvature flow in the Heisenberg group: Introduction

-In order to simplify the research requirements, we should then transform the system of equations into a scalar PDE using the parametrization method of differential geometry.
+In order to simplify the problem formulation, the system of equations can be transformed into a scalar PDE by using the parametrization method of differential geometry.
 The level set approach (see e.g. \cite{G2002, I1992, OS1988}) not only can describe the behaviour of singularities on $M_{t}$, but also is a powerful tool for constructing weak solutions that allow singularities.

 Given an initial surface $M_{0}$ which is the boundary of a bounded open set $E_{0}$, there exists a smooth function $u(x): \mathbb{H}^{1} \to \mathbb{R}$ such that